fnproject/tutorials/grafana/README.md

 >* Select the Prometheus data source `PromDS` created above
 >* Click **Import**

 You should then see the *Fn usage* Grafana dashboard showing `Function counts: queued, running, completed, failed`.
-Now invoke your function a few more times and see the graphs update.
+Now invoke a function a number of times and see the graphs update.

 >![user input](../images/userinput.png)
 >
->Try invoking your function repeatedly using the following simple script.
+>You can also invoke your function repeatedly using the following simple script.
 Paste it into an empty file `run.bash` and then type `bash run.bash`.
 Let it run whilst you watch the graphs update.

 ![user input](images/GrafanaDashboard.png)